 Over and Above Africa's Founder, and Executive Director June 2018

 Still not a member?
 Become a member today ($5 a month!) and share this journey with us!

-Thank you for taking care of our planet - it's the only one we have!
+Thank you for taking time to care of our planet - it's the only one we have!

 Kerry, Jennifer and the entire O&AA Team